Submissions

 The next line contains a condensed running head.
 After the words Running Head, followed by a colon, provide a condensed title, limited to no more than 60 characters.

 List about six keywords in alphabetical order.
-List single word, compound or phrases that represent the content of your manuscript.
+List single words, compounds, or phrases that represent the content of your manuscript.

 Introduction.
 This section should contain the rationale, brief literature review, hypothesis, and objective(s) of the paper.